BinXia/PETs/README.md

 Additional Information
 =================

-Feel free to give us a  email if you have questions or concerns.
+Feel free to send us an  email if you have any question or concern.

 E-mail: ben.binxia@gmail.com